UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

 - the page does not reload by itself (it is a single page application)
 - the page should not need to be reloaded to work
 - use encapsulation and strict mode for Javascript code
-- use of JSHint to validate Javascript code
+- use of `eslint` to validate Javascript code
-- use of prettier to format HTML/CSS/JS
+- use of `prettier` to format HTML/CSS/JS
 - separates the **Frontend Controller** from **the Frontend API Service** as seen in the Javascript lab
 - correct coding style, indentation and comments (whenever appropriate)
 - all icons, images and other design elements are appropriately credited in `credits.html`.